kj-park/TECH/Microsoft365/Security/AAD-Conditional-Access/Azure-AD-Conditional-Access-Policy-Assignments.md

     Users can access manage mode by going to https://aka.ms/mysecurityinfo

     users can add methods, delete or change existing methods, change the default method, and more.

+> [!WARNING]
+> Conditions that require device registration are not available with "Register or join devices" user action.

 ---